Home

 Here is a quick reference guide on how to grow potatoes.
 Potatoes are grown as annual vegetables.
 The potato plant is easy to grow with generally good yields, but requires protection from frosts.
 Growing potatoes can use up a fair bit of space, but they’re productive plants that are also useful for clearing ground.

-how to grow potatoes in vegetable garden Position: Potato plants prefer an open and sunny position but will tolerate a small amount of shade.
+Position: Potato plants prefer an open and sunny position but will tolerate a small amount of shade.
 Potatoes are hungry feeders and require humus-rich, heavily manured, free-draining soil.
 Growing potatoes in a slightly acid soil (pH 5-6) is preferable as they don’t like alkaline soils.
 It’s important not to plant potatoes in beds where potatoes have been grown within the last 3 years.
 Avoid garden beds that have been limed as lime tends to encourage potato scab.

 Sprouting method: Before planting potatoes, they should be sprouted, or chitted.
 Always buy certified ‘seed’ potatoes, which are guaranteed to be healthy.
 In late Winter or early Spring, place seed potatoes in egg boxes with the end having the most eyes pointing upwards.
 Leave in a light, warm place out of direct sunlight until sprouting starts.
 Then move to a cooler place for 4-6 weeks before planting outside.
 Shoots should be about 1cm before planting.